 “What mode are you in now?” he asked as we hit a smooth stretch of the Georgian Bay Trail, a rails-to-trails path that runs parallel to the shores of Georgian Bay.
 “This is a chance to really see what the E-Bike can do.”

 “No mode,” I confessed.
 I was loving this chance to try an E-Bike and cover some major ground around the Blue Mountains region of Ontario, but I was more interested in cycling than getting a ‘pedal assist,’ even when my husband, Mark, whizzed by me at warp speed.

-I’m just a purist, I think self righteously.
+I’m just a purist, I thought self righteously.
 Personal pedal power is so much more natural, more in tune with the grandeur of the Niagara Escarpment … and with my overblown sense of self as Nature Woman.

-Blue Mountain Village
+Blue Mountain Resort

 Activities at Blue Mountain

-The Ride Runner Mountain Coaster
+The Ridge Runner Mountain Coaster

 I did like it.
 But I liked the slow trip up just as much.

 Cycling the Georgian Trail